Qualcomm Bids $4.6 Billion for Veoneer in Battle With Magna

 Qualcomm has been trying to expand its reach beyond smartphones.
 Automotive products accounted for around 3% of chip sales last year and has been growing slowly in recent quarters.

-Chief Executive Officer Cristiano Amon wrote in a letter that his company’s interest was “driven by” Arriver, Veoneer’s software unit working on helping cars perceive and make driving decisions.
+Chief Executive Officer Cristiano Amon wrote in a letter that his company’s interest in Veoneer is driven by Arriver, Veoneer’s software unit working on helping cars perceive and make driving decisions.

 “While we plan to explore a divestment of the non-Arriver assets to parties who are better positioned to grow these strong and stable businesses, neither the separation nor sale of the non-Arriver assets is a condition of our proposal,” Amon told Veoneer’s board.
 “Neither will be required to be completed prior to closing of the transaction.”